rolling-scopes-school/tasks/tasks/codejam-culture-portal.md

 * Main page with
   * portal's description
   * 'author of the day' block
-  * developer team description (userpics + github accounts + nicknames/names), and contribution of each member

 * Navigation
 * Page with a list of authors on the given topic with search widget
   * Search should be on the current language with ability to search by name, city/place of birth